FabricCore/JSCore/README.md

 ## Installation and Everything Else

-Refer to the appropriate guides:
+Refer to the relevant guides:
 - [**Player guide** (TODO)]()
 - [**Developer guide** (TODO)]()